-The 2018 Getting to Zero National Forum is now seeking submissions for presenters.
-Deadline extended to Nov.
-22!
+The 2018 Getting to Zero National Forum Presenter Process

 The information below summarizes the process, deadlines and requirements.
-To start your submission, click the link below.
-You will be required to create an account to continue.
-Once you log in, you can “Make a New Submission” or access “Your Current Submissions.”
+The submission process required creating an account.
+Once you log in, you can access “Your Current Submissions.”

 January 10, 2018: Disposition Notifications Sent